Transparency

 • Glassdoor link.
 I require employers to post the link to their Glassdoor page, so potential candidates can easily read all the reviews

-Here are some reasons why I like Bluesky:
+Here are some reasons why I like Bluesky specifically:

 This image shows a screenshot of the Green Glass Jobs accessibility settings page.
 It shows a title of 'Alt text' and both the options underneath it are selected / enabled.
 The selections are: 'Require alt text before posting' and 'Display larger alt text badges'.